pkamb/PowerKey/README.md

 ## Additional steps for OS X 10.9 Mavericks

-OS X 10.9 [introduced new behavior](http://support.apple.com/kb/HT5869?viewlocale=en_US) for the power key:
+OS X 10.9 [introduced new behavior](http://support.apple.com/kb/HT5869?viewlocale=en_US) for the Power key:

  - Tap the power button once to put your Mac to sleep.
  - Tap the power button again to wake your Mac.